philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 ## Program Analyses

-How could program anlysis like the above be encoded into DWARF?
+How could program analysis like the above be encoded into DWARF?
 I would claim it's actually pretty close.

 Currently DWARF is capable of expressing some kind of location aware relationship between variables in high an low level code.
 An extra DWARF flag attribute `DW_AT_live` and `DW_AT_available` in the `DW_TAG_variable` DIE may be sufficient to extend DWARF expressivity to these more precise notions.